-Progress to date: Over 167,000 households in Colorado are enrolled in the Affordable Connectivity Program, with more signing up every day.
+Progress to date: To date, Colorado has received \$5 million through the Broadband Equity, Access, and Deployment Program (BEAD) to help provide access to high-speed internet across the state.
+In addition, about 174,000 households in Colorado are enrolled in the Affordable Connectivity Program, with more signing up every day.
 Households can check their eligibility, sign up, and find fully covered internet plans at GetInternet.gov.

-Water: Currently, up to 10 million American households across the country connect to water through lead pipes and lack access to clean, safe drinking water.
-The Bipartisan Infrastructure Law represents the largest investment in clean drinking water in American history, including the first-ever dedicated federal funding to replace lead service lines and address dangerous PFAS chemicals.
+Water: The Bipartisan Infrastructure Law represents the largest investment in clean drinking water in American history, including the first-ever dedicated federal funding to replace lead service lines and address dangerous PFAS chemicals.

-- Announced funding to date: \$123.6 million has been announced to Colorado to provide clean and safe water across the state and improve water infrastructure.
-This includes: - \$121 million available in fiscal year 2022 to provide clean and safe water across the state through the Environmental Protection Agency.
-Of this funding, \$56 million is dedicated to lead pipe and service line replacement, with another \$35.5 million for safe drinking water investments that can also support lead pipe replacement in fiscal year 2022.
+- Announced funding to date: To date, \$124 million has been announced to Colorado to provide clean and safe water across the state and improve water infrastructure.
+This includes: - \$121 million available in fiscal years 2022 and 2023 to provide clean and safe water across the state through the Environmental Protection Agency.
+Of this funding, \$56 million is dedicated to lead pipe and service line replacement, with another \$35.5 million for safe drinking water investments that can also support lead pipe replacement in fiscal year 2022 and 2023.

 Public Transit: The Bipartisan Infrastructure Law makes the largest investment in public transit in U.S. history.
-Based on formula funding alone, Colorado would expect to receive about \$950 million over five years under the Bipartisan Infrastructure Law to improve public transit across the state.
-This funding will expand healthy, sustainable transportation options in Colorado, where non-white households are 1.8 times more likely to commute via public transportation and 17% of transit vehicles in the state are currently past useful life.
+Based on formula funding alone, Colorado would expect to receive approximately \$950 million over five years under the Bipartisan Infrastructure Law to improve public transit across the state.
+This funding will expand healthy, sustainable transportation options in Colorado, where non-white households are 1.8 times more likely to commute via public transportation and 17% transit vehicles in the state are currently past useful life.

-&lt;sup>1 Transit formula funding amounts are subject to changes resulting from the 2020 census or from annual transit service data reported to FTA's National Transit Database.
+1 Transit formula funding amounts are subject to changes resulting from the 2020 census or from annual transit service data reported to FTA's National Transit Database.

-Announced funding to date: To date, Colorado has been allocated \$181.5 million to improve public transportation options across the state in fiscal year 2022.
+Announced funding to date: To date, Colorado has been allocated \$180.1 million to improve public transportation options across the state in fiscal year 2022 and 2023.

-Clean Buses: The Bipartisan Infrastructure Law invests over \$10 billion for clean public transit and school buses.
+Clean Buses: The Bipartisan Infrastructure invests over \$10 billion for clean public transit and school buses.
 This includes a \$5 billion investment over the next five years to replace existing school buses with zero-emission and low-emission models.
 Use of clean school buses promotes cleaner air, reduced health risks, especially for children, and reduced greenhouse gas emissions.
 This year alone, funding from the Bipartisan Infrastructure Law will help double the number of clean public transit buses on America's roads.

 Announced funding to date: To date, Colorado has been awarded \$2.9 million for the Environmental Protection Agency's Clean School Bus Program.
-In addition, communities in Colorado were awarded \$51.1 million for clean transit buses and improved bus service through DOT's Low- and No- Emission Bus and Bus and Bus Facilities Program.
+In addition, communities in Colorado were awarded \$6.3 million for clean transit buses and improved bus service through DOT's Low- and No- Emission Bus and Bus and Bus Facilities Program.

 Electric Vehicle Charging: The Bipartisan Infrastructure Law invests \$7.5 billion to build the first-ever national network of electric vehicle chargers in the United States and is a critical element of President Biden's plan to address the climate crisis and support domestic manufacturing jobs.
-Through the National Electric Vehicle Infrastructure Program alone, Colorado should expect to receive more than \$56 million in formula funding over five years to support the expansion of electric vehicle charging in the state.
+Through the National Electric Vehicle Infrastructure Program alone, Colorado should expect to receive roughly \$57 million in formula funding over five years to support the expansion of electric vehicle charging in the state.